Garden Tips

 Spring Jobs

-Seed Starting – Get your seeds started.
-If this is new to you check out “Seed Starting” on this web site.
+Seed Starting - Get your seeds started.
+If this is new to you check out [Seed Starting] on this web site.

-Raspberries –The easiest way to know what to prune off is to wait a little bit and watch for new growth.
-Anything that doesn’t show tiny little leaves gets pruned off and you will be able to tell which canes are dead.
+Raspberries - The easiest way to know what to prune off is to wait a little bit and watch for new growth.
+Anything that doesn't show tiny little leaves gets pruned off and you will be able to tell which canes are dead.
 This is so much easier than trying to figure out what is new and old growth too early in the spring.

-Rose bushes – Take the same approach as with raspberries.
+Rose bushes - Take the same approach as with raspberries.
 Make your cuts on a slant for water run off.
 Prune just above a live node that will grow in the direction you want the rose to grow.
-You would not want it to grow inward if you want it to get fuller.

 Asparagus – To fight off asparagus beetles it is important to clean up dead stalks and surrounding debris.
 Either burn this stuff or send it off with your garbage, don’t compost it.
 This will dispose of adults over wintering in the debris.